Mentorship is important

 Students often expect that finding a mentor is a simple matter of logging into a system to find the right match.
-However, in a campus as diverse and decentralized as SDSU, students may need to be resourceful, patient, and persistent in finding a good mentor match.
-Here are some tips for finding a mentor:
+However, in a campus as diverse and decentralized as SDSU, students may need to be resourceful, patient and persistent in finding a good mentor match.

 - Search the faculty directory in your department.
 Most will describe the faculty member's interests.
 Identify some faculty with whom you'd like to work.